apollographql/supergraph-demo/README.md

 ```

 which issues the following query:

 ```js
 { "query": "{ bestSellers { title } } " }
 ```

 and returns this result:

 ```js
 {"data":{"bestSellers":[{"title":"Hello World"},{"title":"Hello World"}]}}
 ```

 ## Managed Federation

-Apollo tools and services help you develop, maintain, operate, and scale your data graph.

 Managed Federation enables teams to independently publish subgraphs to the Apollo Registry, so they can be automatically composed into a supergraph for apps to use.